Boone Jenner: Early years (2012–2016)

 Upon entering his third year with the Blue Jackets, Jenner was named an alternate captain alongside Brandon Dubinsky and captain Nick Foligno.
-As the season progressed, Jenner set career highs in goals, assists, and points through 63 games and ranked second on the club in goals, power play goals, game-winning goals, shots, and hits.
+As the season progressed, Jenner set career highs in goals, assists, and points through 63 games and ranked second on the club in goals, power-play goals, game-winning goals, shots, and hits.
 As a result, the Jackets signed him to a two-year contract extension on February 29, 2016.
-He continued to produce offensively and became the fifth player in franchise history to have a 30-goal campaign.
+He continued to produce on offense and became the fifth player in franchise history to have a 30-goal campaign.